 iOS 13 comes with a lot of sexy improvements, including a dashing new dark mode, enhanced privacy features, updated apps, and faster app load times coupled with smaller app update sizes in the App Store.

-While these updates don’t read out to be a lot when put in the form of a paragraph as above, you won’t believe the amount of additional features that Apple decided not to showcase at the event on the stage.
+While these updates don’t read out to be a lot when put in the form of a paragraph as above, you won’t believe the number of additional features that Apple decided not to showcase at the event on the stage.
 But convincing you and making you believe is, as I figure out; my job.
 And I think this conclusive list containing probably every new change in iOS 13 will do my job for me.

 Note: Chances are, I’ve missed some features that you already know about.
 Just let me know about them in the comments section at the end of this post.
 Also, note that I have culminated this list from different websites, YouTube videos, forums, and Reddit and I have not discovered all these changes by myself.
 However, I have put the effort of fact-checking each new feature/change.
 Regardless, if you spot anything incorrect or some change that isn’t new, leave a comment below.
 Lastly, thank you to the people who unknowingly contributed to this list.